John Fordham - The Guardian

-In 2020 John was awarded a 2020/21 Radar Commission to write the words and music for an accessible reimagining of the Orpheus in the Underworld myth for 8-12 year olds.
+In 2020 John was awarded a 2020/21 Jazz South Radar Commission to write the words and music for an accessible reimagining of the Orpheus in the Underworld myth for 8-12 year olds.
 The resulting work, River and Ash - Play a Mighty Groove is a story about friendship and the power of music.
 The audio book is available here and there is a 2 Degrees West podcast available about the evolution of the project here.
 River and Ash was subsequently been recommissioned by the Little Angel Theatre for theatrical production, released in October 2021.

-John recently completed The Spinning Wheel a fantasy novel for young adults.
-It’s 'The first instalment of an epic adventure, set across three divergent parallel worlds, linked by the hidden subconscious realm of ‘The Unseen.’
+John recently completed Morag's Children a cross world fantasy novel for young adults.
+It’s 'An epic adventure, set across three divergent parallel worlds, linked by the hidden subconscious realm of ‘The Unseen.’
 Technology is at odds with the natural world, as a deposed witch queen and her gifted orphan daughters strive against demonic forces, on their perilous journey towards being reunited and reclaiming their rightful place in the universe.’